Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 I already have a technical background.
 Will Lighthouse Labs be challenging enough for me?

 Absolutely!
 Many of our students come from technical backgrounds, including people with Computer Science and Engineering degrees, and even people who currently work as developers.
 Our curriculum is designed with stretch goals to challenge students of all levels.
-You will also be surrounded by lots of seasoned developers who will be pushing you out of your comfort zone, so trust us that there will plenty of challenge – our unofficial motto is “get comfortable being uncomfortable”.
+You will also be surrounded by lots of seasoned developers and data scientists who will be pushing you out of your comfort zone, so trust us that there will be plenty of challenges – our unofficial motto is “get comfortable being uncomfortable”.

-While the program is geared towards people of all coding levels, it takes dedication, grit and perseverance to handle a program of this pace and intensity.
-Our goal is to push everyone to their maximum learning experience in an 10 week period, and advanced students who have come to Lighthouse Labs have grown exponentially in the small, intense time frame.
+While the program is geared towards people of all levels, it takes dedication, grit and perseverance to handle a program of this pace and intensity.
+Our goal is to push everyone to their maximum learning experience in a 30 week period, and advanced students who have come to Lighthouse Labs have grown exponentially in the intense time frame.

 Do you offer corporate training?